StephanMeijer/pre-commit-php/README.md

-# pre-commit-npm
+# pre-commit-php
-Pre-Commit repository for NPM commands
+Pre-Commit repository for PHP